Marquette vs. Northern Illinois: Odds, spread, over/under - November 6

 Marquette vs. Northern Illinois: Odds, spread, over/under and other Vegas lines - November 6

-The Marquette Golden Eagles will open their 2023-24 season against the Northern Illinois Huskies on Monday, November 6, 2023 at 8:30 PM ET on Fox Sports 1.
+The Marquette Golden Eagles will begin their 2023-24 campaign facing the Northern Illinois Huskies on Monday, November 6, 2023 at 8:30 PM ET on Fox Sports 1.

-In this article, you will find odds and spreads for the Marquette vs. Northern Illinois matchup across multiple sportsbooks.
+In this article, you can find odds and spreads for the Marquette vs. Northern Illinois matchup across multiple sportsbooks.

 Marquette vs. Northern Illinois Game Info